-The key contributor to the Group's working capital deficiency position at December 31, 2019 is the gold purchase advance payments received from Royal Gold, AG ("Royal Gold").
-The Royal Gold advance payments are classified within current liabilities because Royal Gold has the contractual capacity to issue a termination notice that may require the Group to repay the outstanding advance payments within 60 days of receiving such notice.
-Refer to Note 14 of the consolidated financial statements.
+Secondly, the Gold purchase advance payments are classified as current liabilities since Royal Gold has the contractual capacity to issue a termination notice that may require the Group to repay the outstanding advance payments within 60 days of receiving such notice.
+Refer to Note 10 of the consolidated interim financial statements.
 As at the date of approval of this MD&A by the Company's board of directors, no termination or repayment notice has been received from Royal Gold.